e-picas/mde-backup/Home.md

+**This work began on febrary 2012 ... it is still in progress, so please test and look at it as you like, and write some return on this repo.
+Thank you in advance.**

 ## Why a new *Markdown* parser ?

 That's true, many parsers already exist for Markdown syntax, in different coding languages and for different usages ...
 So why create a new one ?
 Just for fun ?